-- 1 Motivating examples

-- automatic door

-- computing parity

-- 2 Deterministic finite automata (DFAs)

-- formal definition

-- Computations

-- 3 Nondeterministic finite automata (NFAs)

-- Determinism vs. nondeterminism

-- equivalence relations (no proof)

-seem extremely restricting.
+- 1 Motivating examples: (i) automatic door (ii) computing positive - (ii) computing parity2 Deterministic finite automata (DFAs) - (i) formal definition computations - 3 Nondeterministic finite automata (NFAs) (i) determinism vs. nondeterminism equivalence relations (no proof) seem extremely restricting.
 But there are many useful machines that get by with it.
 In fact, we interact with such devices all the time.
 The controller for an automatic door is one such example.
 And we interact with it every time we go shopping.
-So let's give it the attention it deserves.
-To make things a bit more interesting, we consider an automatic door that opens towards the rear and not the sides, see Figure 2.1

-The job description of such an automatic door is simple: If a person approaches, open the door long enough to let them pass and then close it again.
+So let's give it the attention it deserves1.
+To make things a bit more interesting, we consider an automatic door that opens towards the rear and not the sides, see Figure 2.1 The job description of such an automatic door is simple: If a person approaches, open the door long enough to let them pass and then close it again.
 In order to do its job, the automatic door must be able to sense if a person approaches from the front.
 And, towards the rear, it must also be able to sense the presence of a person.
-Because closing the door is only possible if the rear area is empty.
-Both requirements can be achieved by two pads - one in the front and one in the rear - that detect whether a person is standing in either of the two critical locations (the blue and red squares in Figure 2.1).
-So, for all practical purposes, our door machine lives in a world where there only exist four possible 'inputs' at any time:

-$\Sigma = \{$ 'neither, 'only front', 'only rear', 'both' $\}$ .
+Because opening/closing the door is only advisable if the rear area is empty.
+These requirements can be achieved by two pads - one in the front and one in the rear - that detect whether a person is standing in either of the two critical locations (the blue and red squares in Figure 2.1).
+So, for all practical purposes, our door machine lives in a world where there only exist four possible 'inputs' at any time: $$\Sigma = \{\text{'neither, 'only front', 'only rear', 'both'}\}$$ .

 This is, of course, a valid alphabet.
-And nothing prevents us from combining symbols from that alphabet into strings, e.g. $$x = \underbrace{(\text{neither'} \cdots \text{'neither'}}{9 \text{ times}} \text{'only front' 'only rear'} \underbrace{(\text{neither'} \cdots \text{'neither'})}{9 \text{ times}}$$ is a string of length |x| = 20 over the alphabet $\Sigma$ .
+And nothing prevents us from combining symbols from that alphabet into strings, e.g. $$x = \underbrace{\text{'neither'} \cdot \text{'neither'}}{\text{9 times}}$$ 'only front' 'only rear' '\(\text{neither'} \cdot \cdot \text{neither'}\) is a string of length |x| = 20 over the alphabet Σ .
 We can actually interpret this string in the original context of an automatic door: x describes 20 frames of a (boring) movie where a person approaches an automatic door, passes through it, and leaves again.
 Starting from the left, we see that the initial configuration is x[0] = 'neither'.
 That is, no person is close to the automatic door.
-And this situation remains unchanged for 9 time steps, i.e. x[t] = 'neither' for t = 0, ..., 8.
-At time t = 9, finally something interesting happens: x[9] = 'front'.
+And this situation remains unchanged for 9 time steps, i.e. x[t] = 'neither' for $t = 0, \ldots, 8$.
+At time t = 9, finally something interesting happens: x[9] = 'only front'.
 Somebody is approaching the automatic door from the front.
-Since x[10] = 'rear', we can conclude that it took the person one time step to enter the building.
-Afterwards, the person has crossed and the automatic door environment remains empty for another 9 time steps: x[t] = 'neither' for t = 11, ..., 20.
+Since x[10] = 'only rear', we can conclude that it took the person one time step to enter the building.
+Afterwards, the person has crossed and the automatic door environment remains empty for another 9 time steps: x[t] = 'neither' for $t = 11, \ldots, 19$.
 Let us now check how our automatic door machine reacts to this movement pattern under the extra assumption that the door is initially closed.
-Let $q[t] \in \{\text{'CLOSED', 'OPEN'}\}$ denote the state of the automatic door at time t.
+Let $q[t] \in \{\text{'CLOSED', 'OPEN'}\}\$ denote the state of the automatic door at time t.
 Then, by assumption q[0] = 'CLOSED'.
 Also, x[0] = 'neither' (the person is still far away), so there is no reason for the automatic door to open at time t = 0.
 This configuration remains unchanged for the next 8 time steps.
-But, &lt;sup>1This instructive motivating example is taken from Sipser's textbook Introduction to the Theory of Computation [Sip97].
+But, at 1This instructive motivating example is taken from Sipser's textbook Introduction to the Theory of Computation [Sip97].